 - a media campaign to support every step of the competition giving high visibility to candidates

-- First jury meeting : five artists short-listed/selected – beginning of June 2021
+- First jury meeting : five artists short-listed – mid-June

-- Artistic residency – from October the 4th to December the 27th 2021
+- Stay in Paris – from October the 15th to the 30th

-*Dates will be susceptible to change depending on Covid sanitary crisis and to general measures announced by the French government that may affect travel arrangements.
+*Dates may be subject to change depending on Covid sanitary crisis and to general measures announced by the French and the Ivorian governments.